-What Is Specific Learning Disability
+What Is SLD?

 Learning disabilities is a generic term that refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
-These disorders are intrinsic to the individual and presumed to be due to central nervous system disfunction2.
+These disorders are intrinsic to the individual and presumed to be due to central nervous system dysfunction.2

 “You cannot judge a fish by its ability to climb a tree.”